 - When doctors diagnose a person with scabies, it is named with the technical name of scabiosis.
 Rather obvious in English, but not so in other languages (Spanish "sarna" vs. "escabiosis").

 - Isaac Asimov contracted AIDS during heart surgery from tainted blood, but the stigma associated with the disease caused him to hide the condition throughout the rest of his life.
 It wasn't until ten years after he died from AIDS-related complications that his family revealed the truth in a biography.

 - According to his wife Janet, Isaac Asimov wanted to go public during his lifetime but was persuaded not to by his doctors for the sake of his family and friends, as it was quite likely they would suffer from anti-AIDS prejudice that was prevalent at the time.

 - Most newspaper obituaries will read that a person died "after a long illness," which usually means one of these.

 - Speaking of newspapers, many horoscope columns now use the term "Moon Children" for those born from late June to late July, instead of Cancer.
-Aside from invoking this trope, it is even more ludicrous when you realize the disease was named after the constellation of Cancer - when first discovered, the cancer cells resembled a crab.
+Aside from invoking this trope, it is even more ludicrous when you realize the disease was named after the crab (Latin name: cancer), because an untreated breast cancer can look like a crab.

 - As mentioned above, head lice.
 Although it's not a sign of dirtyness or being low class, the sheer amount of work involved in eradicating the live lice from one's head and home (usually 2-7 days, and most of your day will be taken up with it), and removing the dead nits from the hair (at least two weeks), makes moms cringe when they hear somebody in their child's class has it.
 And most schools will not reveal who patient zero is, but simply send home the lice letter to everybody in the school, to avoid ostracizing the child.